vicainelli/vicainelli/README.md

 My name is Vinicius Cainelli, but you can call me _Vini_.

-I'm Frontend Developer and Team Player with an insatiable passion for UI, create and build amazing and beautiful applications that make an impact on people lives.
+I'm a Brazilian Frontend Developer with an insatiable passion to build amazing and beautiful applications that customers love to use

++10 years of experience in web development, focused on frontend development in advertising, payments, logistic, telecom, and internet industries.

+🤓 Problem Solver;
+💪 Strong knowledge and work experience with HTML, CSS, and Javascript;
+🤘 Knowledge and work experience with VueJS, Sass, PHP, Git, Laravel, and MySQL;
+👌 Knowledge of ReactJS, NodeJS (AdonisJS), AWS, Ubuntu, Serverless, and Docker;

-Currently I'm pushing code at [Takeaway.com](https://takeaway.com), previously Vivo, Wunderman, Mandae, and Buscapé.
+Currently I'm pushing code at [Just Eat Takeaway](https://justeattakeaway.com)